The Art of Tea: Elevate Your Experience with Loose Leaf

 The Joy of the Tea Strainer

 Loose leaf tea doesn’t belong in a bag.
 Why compress something so beautiful?
-A tea strainer lets leaves bloom, stretch, and swirl freely, releasing more nuanced flavors than any dust-filled bag ever could.
+A tea strainer lets leaves bloom, stretch, and swirl freely.
+This releases more nuanced flavors than any dust-filled bag ever could.

 Why Loose Leaf Tea Wins Every Time